 With all this being said, it's important to stay on top of the security of your information that you send on a day-to-day basis.
-We recommend ensuring that you are sending texts/messages/media through an end-to-end encrypted platform like iMessage or WhatsApp so that no unwanted third parties have access to your data.
+We recommend ensuring that you are sending texts/messages/media through an end-to-end encrypted software like iMessage or WhatsApp , which integrates with most company CRM platforms, so that no unwanted third parties have access to your data.

 How Cite Tech Can Help

 Just some of our managed IT services include:

 - Fully Managed Antivirus

 - Remote Management/Updates and Patch Management